-In summary, the control over the following functions remain with the company:
+In summary, the control over the following functions remain with the original company:

 The PEO takes care of the co-employment tasks related to the backend management of the employee.
-It includes:
+This includes:

 Benefits of Co-Employment

 An expanding company that opts for co-employment services can benefit in multiple ways by hiring a PEO as its employer of record.
-One of the primary benefits of co-employment is that the PEO assumes the company’s legal and administrative responsibilities, freeing it to focus on its expansion.
+One of the primary benefits of co-employment is that the PEO assumes the company’s legal and administrative responsibilities towards employees, freeing it to focus on core business.
 Let’s look at some of the other benefits of co-employment: